 Under this category, I would also include elderly people…and sadly, the statistics for the number of elderly living in poverty isn’t so great these days.

 It isn’t impossible to garden with disabilities or once you reach old age but there are limitations and accessibility issues.
 Raised garden beds that are wheelchair accessible are a fantastic solution.
 Community organizations could help fill the need by contributing supplies and assisting with labor.

 A common misconception is that poor people don’t work, especially people who receive assistance like SNAP.
-For example,30% of food stamp recipients are employed full time .This isn’t a reflection of all people in poverty, since many do not seek assistance or make just barely over the qualifying limit but still live below the line.
+For example,40% of food stamp recipients are employed full time (and the rest are laregely made up of elderly,disabled, and children) .This isn’t a reflection of all people in poverty, since many do not seek assistance or make just barely over the qualifying limit but still live below the line.
 Some work part time and are full time students.It isn’t uncommon for a family living below the poverty line to be a two income household or a single parent household working 2 jobs.
 Underemployment is just as dangerous a place as being unemployed entirely.
 Time and energy are already being spent on working and/or raising a family in many cases.Gardening?
 “Ain’t nobody got time for that”.

 There’s a popular homesteading page on Facebook that promotes growing your own food as a way to solve your economic hardships.
 After several posts with the “Poor people should just grow their own food!”, I felt the need to raise some questions, starting with ,”How?”.
 The response was a very simplistic: People who get food stamps can use their EBT to buy seeds!